10 Best Password Managers for Firefox in 2024

 Bottom Line:

 1Password is my favorite password manager for Firefox in 2024.
 Its Firefox extension generates secure passwords, auto-fills logins with just a click, and it can even auto-fill personal details like your address, driver’s license number, and much more.
-1Password provides a lot of enhanced security with tools like 2FA, password vault auditing, and local data storage.
-There’s a 2-week free trial on all 1Password plans.
+1Password provides enhanced security with tools like 2FA and password vault auditing, and there’s a 2-week free trial on all 1Password plans so you can try it risk-free.

 Read the full 1Password review >